 Dr. Laidlaw was Director of the IMS from its inception in 1967 to 1975, when he was appointed Chair of the Department of Medicine at McMaster University.
 Dr. McCulloch, who had previously been the Graduate Secretary, was appointed IMS Director in 1975.
 He continued to maintain the standards of the IMS and worked to slowly build up its reputation.
 McCulloch reported that one of his greatest challenges was convincing the Clinical Chairs about the importance of research and how much time it took to conduct first-rate scientific investigation.
 He repeatedly urged IMS students to strive to be the best in their fields.
 Under Dr. McCulloch, the IMS initiated an undergraduate summer program in medical science to increase awareness and interest of medical research among undergraduate medical and arts and science students.
 This program was highly successful and continues to the present date.
 Dr. McCulloch left the IMS in 1979 to become Associate Dean of the School of Graduate Studies.
 Following the departure of Dr. McCulloch, Dr. H.B.
 Kedward briefly stepped in as Acting Director, and was replaced by Dr. Daniel Roncari in 1980.
 Dr. Roncari was Director of the IMS for three years and left his position as Director of the IMS in 1983 to become the first Julia McFarlane Professor of Diabetes Research and Chair of the Research Unit at the University of Calgary.

 The Director’s position was then filled by Dr. Aubie Angel until 1990.
-During this period, Dr. Angel and the Executive fostered development of a graduate program in nursing and a collaborative program in bioethics by hosting these programs until they established their own programs within the SGS.
+During this period, Dr. Angel and the Executive fostered the development of a graduate program in bioethics with Dr. Fred Lowy, founder of the Centre for Bioethics at UofT.
+It eventually became the Joint Centre for Bioethics within the SGS.
 The IMS also assisted in the introduction of the Surgical Scientist Program.
 Dr. Angel left the IMS in 1990 to take up the position of Chair of Medicine at the University of Manitoba.

 In 1991, Dr. Mel Silverman replaced Dr. John Wherrett, who had been Acting Director since Dr. Angel’s departure.
 As Director, Dr. Silverman raised the academic standards of the IMS, expanded the curriculum, increased student enrollment (particularly MD enrolment) and faculty appointments.
 During his tenure, the IMS added its first professional degree program – the Master of Science in Biomedical Communications.
 He was integral in encouraging clinical chairs to emulate the surgical scientist model and introduce their own departmental programs.
 This had led to the creation of clinician scientist streams within most clinical departments, including Medicine, psychiatry, Paediatrics, Anesthesia, Ophthalmology, Radiation Oncology, and Obstetrics and Gynaecology.
 Together with Bernie Langer he helped found the University of Toronto Royal College of Physicians and Surgeons Clinician Investigator Program (CIP), which has been instrumental in communicating standards of rigorous scholarly research to the clinical sector, and in highlighting the unique requirements of the training and career development of clinician investigators.